sauliuspr-reya/monitoring-dashbaord/docs/WORKER-DEPLOYMENT-OPTIONS.md

 # Worker Deployment Options

-## Current Issue
+## Current Implementation (Option 1)

-The verification worker uses `tsx` which is not available in production.
-Here are the deployment options:
+The verification worker runs in the same container as the Next.js app using the instrumentation hook.

-## Option 1: Run in Same Container as Next.js App (Recommended for Simplicity)
+## Option 1: Run in Same Container as Next.js App ✅ **IMPLEMENTED**

 **Pros:**
 - ✅ Simplest deployment (no separate containers)
 - ✅ Shares environment variables automatically
 - ✅ No additional K8s resources needed
 - ✅ Easy to debug (logs in same pod)
+- ✅ Always enabled - no configuration needed

 **Cons:**
 - ⚠️ Shares resources with web app (CPU/memory)